Zoroaster Temple

 Zoroaster Temple is a 7,123 ft summit located in the Grand Canyon, in Coconino County of Arizona, USA.
-It is situated 5.5 mi northeast of the Yavapai Point overlook on the canyon's South Rim, from which it can be seen towering over 4,600 ft above the Colorado River and Granite Gorge.
+It is situated 5.5 mi northeast of the Yavapai Point overlook on the canyon's North Rim, from which it can be seen towering over 4,600 ft above the Colorado River and Granite Gorge.
 Its nearest higher neighbor is Brahma Temple, less than one mile to the north-northeast.
 Zoroaster Temple is named for Zoroaster, an ancient Iranian prophet.
 This name was used by George Wharton James and Clarence Dutton.
 Dutton began the tradition of naming geographical features in the Grand Canyon after mythological deities.
 This geographical feature's name was officially adopted in 1906 by the U.S. Board on Geographic Names.